Durga Puja: History and origins

-Some versions of the Puranas mention Durga Puja to be a spring festival, while the Devi-Bhagavata Purana and two other Shakta Puranas mentions it to be an autumn festival.
+Some versions of the Puranas mention Durga Puja to be a spring festival - observed as Chaitra Navaratri across other traditions and celebrated as Basanti Puja ("Basant" meaning spring) in Bengal, believed to be the actual time for Durga Puja.

+According to Devi-Bhagavata Purana and two other Shakta Puranas mentions it to be an autumn festival.
 The Ramayana manuscripts are also inconsistent.
-Versions of Ramayana found in the north, west, and south of the Indian subcontinent describe Rama to be remembering Surya (the Hindu sun god) before his battle against Ravana, but the Bengali manuscripts of Ramayana, such as the Krittivasi Ramayana, a 15th-century manuscript by Krittivasa, mention Rama to be worshipping Durga.
+Versions of the Ramayana found in the north, west, and south of the Indian subcontinent describe Rama to be remembering Surya (the Hindu sun god) before his battle against Ravana, but the Bengali manuscripts of Ramayana, such as the Krittivasi Ramayana, a 15th-century manuscript by Krittivasa, mention Rama to be worshipping Durga.
 As per the legend, Rama worshipped Durga in the autumn to have her blessings before defeating Ravana.
 While he was preparing for the worship of the goddess, Durga hid one of the 108 flowers of lotus, very essential for her worship.
 Having found only 107 of 108 lotuses at the time of the worship, Rama decided to offer one of his eyes in place of that lotus.
 When he was about to offer his eye, Durga appeared and told him that she had only hidden the flower in order to test his devotion and she was satisfied with it.
+(Note: Sandhi puja, during Durga Puja, involves the offering of 108 lotuses and lighting of 108 lamps.)
 She blessed Rama and he continued with her worship.
-Since the gods are believed to be sleeping during autumn, the awakening rite of the Durga puja is also known as akāla bodhana.
+Since the gods are believed to be sleeping during autumn, the awakening rite of the Durga puja is also known as akālabodhana.

 Surviving manuscripts from the 14th-century provide guidelines for Durga Puja, while historical records suggest the royalty and wealthy families to be sponsoring major Durga Puja public festivities, since at least the 16th-century.
 The 11th or 12th-century Jain text Yasatilaka by Somadeva mentions an annual festival dedicated to a warrior goddess, celebrated by the king and his armed forces, and the description mirrors attributes of Durga Puja.

 According to some scholars, the worship of the fierce warrior goddess Durga, and her darker and more violent manifestation Kali, became popular in the Bengal region during and after the medieval era, marked by Muslim invasions and conquests.

 The significance of Durga and other goddesses in Hindu culture is stated to have increased after Islamic armies conquered regions of the Indian subcontinent.
-According to yet other scholars, the marginalisation of Bengali Hindus during the medieval era led to a reassertion of Hindu identity and an emphasis on Durga Puja as a social festival, publicly celebrating the warrior goddess.From the medieval era up to present-day, Durga Puja has been celebrated as a socio-cultural event, while maintaining the roots of religious worship.
+According to yet other scholars, the marginalisation of Bengali Hindus during the medieval era led to a reassertion of Hindu identity and an emphasis on Durga Puja as a social festival, publicly celebrating the warrior goddess.